whyscream/clubplugin/README.md

 To install, follow the steps below.

-1. Follow the **download link**, unpack and place the downloaded files in the `libraries/clubplugin` directory on your Drupal install.
+1. Follow the **download link** from the e-mail, unpack and place the downloaded files in the `libraries/clubplugin` directory on your Drupal site.
 2. Install this module and its dependencies.
 3. Enable the modules.
 4. Use **Settings->jQuery Update** to change the jQuery version to 1.7.